ibm-cloud-docs/openshift/openshift_users.md

 Example actions that are permitted by RBAC roles are creating objects such as pods or reading pod logs.</dd>
 <dt><a href="#api_key">Classic infrastructure</a></dt>
 <dd>Classic infrastructure roles enable access to your classic IBM Cloud infrastructure resources.
 Set up a user with **Super User** infrastructure role, and store this user's infrastructure credentials in an API key.
 Then, set the API key in each region and resource group that you want to create clusters in.
 After you set up the API key, other users that you grant access to Red Hat OpenShift on IBM Cloud do not need infrastructure roles as the API key is shared for all users within the region.
 Instead, {{site.data.keyword.cloud_notm}} IAM platform roles determine the infrastructure actions that users are allowed to perform.
 If you don't want to set up the API key with full <strong>Super User</strong> infrastructure permissions or you need to grant specific device access to users, you can [customize infrastructure permissions](#infra_access). </br></br>
-Example actions that are permitted by infrastructure roles are viewing the details of cluster worker node machines or editing networking and storage resources.</dd>
+Example actions that are permitted by infrastructure roles are viewing the details of cluster worker node machines or editing networking and storage resources.<p class="note">VPC clusters do not need classic infrastructure permissions.
+Instead, you assign **Administrator** platform access to the **VPC Infrastructure** service in {{site.data.keyword.cloud_notm}}.
+Then, these credentials are stored in the API key for each region and resource group that you create clusters in.</p></dd>
 <dt>Cloud Foundry</dt>
 <dd>Not all services can be managed with {{site.data.keyword.cloud_notm}} IAM.
 If you're using one of these services, you can continue to use Cloud Foundry user roles to control access to those services.
 Cloud Foundry roles grant access to organizations and spaces within the account.
 To see the list of Cloud Foundry-based services in {{site.data.keyword.cloud_notm}}, run <code>ibmcloud service list</code>.</br></br>
 Example actions that are permitted by Cloud Foundry roles are creating a new Cloud Foundry service instance or binding a Cloud Foundry service instance to a cluster.
 To learn more, see the available [org and space roles](/docs/iam?topic=iam-cfaccess) or the steps for [managing Cloud Foundry access](/docs/iam?topic=iam-mngcf) in the {{site.data.keyword.cloud_notm}} IAM documentation.</dd>